eclipse-vertx/vert.x/core_manual_python.md

 The result is returned in the handler.

     def handler(err,res):
 	if not err:
 	    if res: print 'exists'
 	    else: print 'does not exist'
-    FileSystem.exists('some-file.txt', handler)
+    fs.exists('some-file.txt', handler)

 ## fs_props